-Gaulish language is attested in many inscriptions written in three different writing systems:
+The Gaulish language is known to us thanks to several hundred inscriptions transcribed in three different graphic systems:

-- the Etruscan alphabet, which led to Gallo-Etruscan writing.
-It was found in Northern Italy, on the south side of the River Po.
+- the Etruscan alphabet, giving rise to Gallo-Etruscan epigraphy, the oldest.
+It is found in northern Italy, on the right bank of the Po.
 These inscriptions should not be confused with the Lepontic inscriptions ;

 Go to the online resources.Online resources

 There are half a dozen inscriptions in Cisalpine Gaul.
 Gallo-Etruscan inscriptions are concentrated around the city of Lugano (for this reason, it is sometimes called the "Lugano alphabet"), in Northern Italy.